Stochastic Fokker-Planck PIDE for conditional McKean-Vlasov jump diffusions and applications to optimal control: Preliminaries

 \subsection{Radon measures}

 A Radon measure on $\mathbb{R}^d$ is a Borel measure which is finite on compact sets, outer regular on all Borel sets and inner regular on all open sets.
-In particular, all Borel probability measures on $\mathbb{R}^d$ are Radon measures.\\
+In particular, all Borel probability measures on $\mathbb{R}^d$ are Radon measures.\\ In the following, we let $\mathbb{M}_0$ be the set of deterministic Radon measures and we let $C_0(\mathbb{R}^d)$ be the uniform closure of the space $C_c(\mathbb{R}^d)$ of continuous functions with compact support.
+If we equip $\mathbb{M}_0$ with the total variation norm $||\mu||:=|\mu|(\mathbb{R}^d)$, then $\mathbb{M}_0$ becomes a Banach space, and it is the dual of $C_0(\mathbb{R}^d)$.
+See Chapter 7 in Folland \cite{F} for more information.\\ If $\mu \in \mathbb{M}_0$ is a finite measure, we define